pixielabs/handbook/03-project-delivery/02-general-dos-donts.md

 ## Don'ts
 - Don't use Heroku Scheduler; it doesn't guarantee a run and we've had business critical jobs fail.
+- Don't let `master`/`main` builds fail.
+If they do, ideally everyone should stop what they're doing until it's passing again.

 [newline]: https://thoughtbot.com/blog/no-newline-at-end-of-file